 - Your length of stay in the hospital is dependent on the surgery you have, your general health, and your progression with physical therapy.

-- In general, partial knee replacements may go home the same day of surgery or stay one night.
+- In general, partial knee replacements may go home the same day of surgery.

-- Total hip replacement and hip resurfacing patients stay 1 to 2 nights in the hospital.
+- Total hip replacement and hip resurfacing patients typically go home the same day or stay for 23 hours (1 night) in the hospital.

-- Total knee replacement patients stay 2 nights in the hospital.
+- Total knee replacement patients typically go home the same day or stay for 23 hours (1 night) in the hospital.

 - Length of stay after revision hip and knee replacement will depend on the reason(s) for revision and the extent of your surgery.